pbadler/forecasting-dynamics-course/assignments/forecast_evaluation_assignment.md

 things easy but would make the Monte Carlo simulations much harder.)

-Now you should be ready to generate forecasts.
+Now you should be ready to evaluate your forecasts.

 ### Lab report